TheInternetGod/Anon-Chat/README.md

 ## Conclusion

-You are now ready to host and use **Anon Chat**!
+You are now ready to host and use **Cybersecurity Chat**!
 The application automatically creates the necessary database tables, so you only need to configure the database connection.
 If you run into any issues with server access, adding the `.htaccess` file should resolve the problem.

 Feel free to reach out if you encounter any issues during setup.